 Columbia is among the small handful of law schools that consistently places its students in dozens of federal and state court clerkships, ranging from the U.S. Supreme Court and the U.S. Courts of Appeals to the state supreme courts and the chambers of federal magistrate judges.

 The Clerkship Program provides support and guidance to both current students and alumni who are interested in pursuing clerkships.
 The Clerkship Program sponsors educational programs, provides group and individual counseling, and assists students with the application process.
 Our clerkship team includes Jordana Confino, Assistant Director of Academic Counseling, and Justine Ramos and George Kusserow, Program Coordinators for Clerkships.
-Several alumni clerkship advisors are also available to students (see below for more information).
+Several alumni and consultant clerkship advisors are also available to students (see below for more information).
 The mailing address is: Columbia Law School, Clerkship Office, 435 W. 116 St., Box B-26, New York, NY 10027.

 - In 2015, Columbia students and alumni began 100 judicial clerkships, including 4 at the U.S. Supreme Court, 30 at U.S. Courts of Appeals, 57 at U.S. District Courts, and 9 at state and specialized courts.